morpht/modifiers_pack/modules/modifiers_bg_video/README.md

 ## INTRODUCTION
 This module implements a Modifier which allows you to set background video.
-Currently the only supported provider is YouTube, but other providers can be added if there is support for them in VideoJS.
+Currently, the only supported providers are YouTube and Vimeo, but other providers can be added if there is support for them in VideoJS.

 Optionally you can set media queries.